-In 1 Corinthians 3:16 and 6:19 the Holy Spirit tells us that each individual person who trusts Jesus Christ to forgive his or her sins is a temple of God and the Holy Spirit dwells within us.
-If God the Holy Spirit dwells within us, then we are a temple of God – a fleshly one.
-The body of a Christian is a temple of God the Holy Spirit.
+In 1 Corinthians 3:16 and 6:19, the Holy Spirit tells us that each individual person who trusts Jesus Christ to forgive his or her sins is a temple of God and the Holy Spirit dwells within them.
+If God the Holy Spirit dwells within us, then we are a temple of God – a fleshly temple.

 Do you not know that you are a temple of God and that the Spirit of God dwells in you?
 (NASB) 1 Corinthians 3:16

 Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?
-(NASB) 1 Corinthians 6:19
+For you have been bought with a price: therefore glorify God in your body.
+1 Corinthians 6:19-20 (NASB)

 2 Corinthians 7:1 says that we can defile our bodies and thus the temple of God by sinning.

 God warns us in 1 Corinthians 6:18-20 that sexual sin is against one’s own body.
-All other sins are outside the body.
-That is, the temple of God.
-Other sins are damaging as well.
+All other sins are outside the body or the temple of God.
+Other sins are damaging as well, but especially sexual sin.
 If we sin, we need to confess our sin to the Lord and He will forgive.
 That is His promise.

 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
 (NASB) 1 John 1:9